Visa and Work Information

 Each campus must have one Principal Designated School Official (PDSO) and other Designated School Officials who serve as resources for international students.
 The PDSO has the additional responsibility of serving as the main contact for SEVIS.
 The officials of Simpson College are as follows:

-Jay Wilkinson, International Program Coordinator -DSO
+Jay Wilkinson, Director of International Education, International Studies -DSO

 Since February 15, 2003, all I-20s must be issued through the Student and Exchange Visitor Information System, SEVIS.